DanielLosada/Transformers---Lyrics-Generator/README.md

 The problems that we encountered in the generated lyrics were also mostly due to the small size of the dataset - predisposition to word repetition and to generating truncated lines or lines consisting of one word.
 We tried to address this issue in post processing by introducing a __post_process function that cleans up the generated sequences of lyrics by removing redundant line breaks, and removes consecutive duplicated words using the __remove_consecutive_duplicates helper function.

-Link to W&B report: https://api.wandb.ai/links/upcproject/uxoj59gw
+Link to W&B training report: https://api.wandb.ai/links/upcproject/uxoj59gw

 **B. Training on Lyrics from 79 musical genres dataset** https://www.kaggle.com/datasets/neisse/scrapped-lyrics-from-6-genres